 - Low-E Argon – Saves on energy.
 Increased thermal performance by combining a Low-E coating, argon gas and a warm edge spacer.
 The Low-E coating helps to reflect your home’s heat back inside and the argon gas is a great insulator.

 - Triple Energlas Plus® – The ultimate in high performance & energy efficiency.
 Technology at its best.
-It is an ultra high performance energy efficient triple glazed system using warm edge Super Spacer, two panes of Low-E coated glass, and two cavities filled with argon or krypton gas.
+It is an ultra high-performance energy efficient triple glazed system using warm edge Silicone spacer, two panes of Low-E coated glass, and two cavities filled with argon or krypton gas.

 - High Solar Gain (HSG) Glass comes standard with all three options to allow the sun’s warmth in your home year round.